FAQ

 As of January 2024, the Kenyan government announced that Kenya would be visa-free.
 However, an Electronic Travel Authorization (ET A) is required for all travellers.
 For more information about the Kenyan ET A, please see https://www.etakenya.go.ke/en/pages/FAOS This cost is around US$35 (fluctuates depending on payment processing fee).

-Absolutely – put simply, if it wasn’t, we wouldn’t exist as a company!
-Ubuntu Safaris has operated camps in East Africa for two decades and has maintained an exemplary safety record over this time.
-Our safety practices and procedures are not only effective in managing any emergency but also in preventing any unsafe situations from occurring both in camp and outside in the bush.
-Our camps maintain strict operational safety protocols and all guests are fully briefed on arrival.
+Absolutely!
+Ubuntu Safaris ensures that our in-country management companies uphold safety protocols to maintain exemplary safety records.
+Many of the camps we work with ensure safety practices and procedures are not only effective in managing any emergency but also in preventing any unsafe situations from occurring, both in camp and outside in the bush.
+Strict operational safety protocols are in place and guests are typically fully briefed on arrival.

-In the unlikely event that a medical situation does occur, we have 24-hour medical back up available with offices in all our operating countries to ensure that our guests are well looked after.
+In the unlikely event that a medical situation does occur, we can reach 24-hour medical backup which is available with offices in all the countries we operate in in East Africa to ensure that our guests are well looked after.

 It is a common misconception that taking a vacation in an economically developing country will always be less expensive.
 A safari holiday can make for a trip of a lifetime, but they often don’t come cheap – there are several reasons for this.